SamKaguima/CSE4081-Group-Project-/README.md

 Haar-Rice Image Compression (Python)
 ===================================

-A small educational implementation of a lossy image compressor using the 2D Haar wavelet transform, uniform quantization, and adaptive Rice entropy coding.
+A small implementation of a lossy image compressor using the 2D Haar wavelet transform, uniform quantization, and adaptive Rice entropy coding.
 The project implements a complete end-to-end encoder/decoder pipeline in pure Python (NumPy + Pillow) with a small CLI and a demo script.

 What you'll find in this workspace
 ----------------------------------